Virtual Assistants are the best type of employee for many people, and the Philippines are the best place to find them.

 However, in the age of the internet, many business models require little to no capital to run – yet the failure rate is still extremely high.

 Take blogging, for instance.
 In 2012, research was done suggesting that not only do most blogs fail, but 81% of blogs NEVER EVEN MAKE $100.

 That stat blew me away when I first saw it.
 How can this be?
 Lack of capital can’t be blamed here, as blogging requires almost no capital to run, especially at first.

-So, what is the biggest cause for that horrific success rate?
+So, what is the biggest cause of that horrific success rate?